My brother Alan sent this old picture of our dad as a young newspaper reporter for the Chicago Times

 Our race course took us through the fleet as well!
 Lake Michigan can be pretty tough outside the breakwater - a place we didn't venture too many times.
 The harbor was so large that you could spend well over an hour just sailing from one end to the other.
 And there was always the quick and daring dart just outside the breakwater when we would pass the mouth of the harbor.

-Shortly after moving into my home on the water in Dover, NH, I purchased an old 18' beat up '72 O'Day day sailor.
+Shortly after moving into my home on the water in Dover, NH in 1984, I purchased an old 18' beat up '72 O'Day day sailor.

 I love it.
 I do not, however, love working on boats.
 I enjoy sailing them, but I don't do maintenance.
 That is why I bought this boat: it's a wreck!
 But I spend all my time sailing and none in maintenance.
 And, I don't ever have to worry about scuffing up the bottom or scratching the deck.
 I can just sail!
 I know you're envious, and well you should be because no one can possibly be having more fun than I am!